hybrid-intelligence/SHARPIE/README.md

 Follow the instructions on Django website and don't forget to change the secret key (otherwise you might get some surprises...).

 ## TODO
-- [ ] Add agent in Minecraft
-- [ ] Add text area to be able to specify tasks in Minecraft
 - [ ] Add use-case with utility elicitation in Deep Sea Treasure
 - [ ] Add use-case with shared decision support in Water-reservoir